 Judith (“Judy”) E. Heumann, a founder of the disability rights movement, is known worldwide as a leader of the disability rights community.
-She has been instrumental in the development in disability rights legislation, such as the Americans with Disabilities Act (ADA), the Individuals with Education Act, and the UN Convention on the Rights of Persons with Disabilities.
+She was instrumental in the development in disability rights legislation, such as the Americans with Disabilities Act (ADA), the Individuals with Education Act, and the UN Convention on the Rights of Persons with Disabilities.
 In 1977, she led a 26-day takeover of a San Francisco federal building.
 The protest led to implementation of federal legislation (Section 504 of the Rehabilitation Act of 1973), a precursor of the Americans with Disabilities Act.
 Heumann is the author with Kristen Joiner of Being Heumann: An Unrepentant Memoir of a Disability Rights Activist.
 She is featured in the award-winning Netflix documentary Crip Camp.

 Early Life and Education

 Judith Heumann was born in Philadelphia, Pennsylvania, on December 18, 1947.
 Her parents had both left Germany and come to the United States in their teens, as Hitler was coming into power.
 Heumann’s father, Werner, was sent by himself at age fourteen to live with an uncle in Brooklyn; his three brothers jointed him later.
 Heumann’s maternal grandparents sent her mother, Ilse, age twelve and an only child, by herself to Chicago, where she lived with a relative she had never met.
 Both became orphans because of the Holocaust.

 Judy and her brothers Joey and Ricky grew up in Brooklyn.
 When she was eighteen months old, Heumann contracted polio.
 She was in an iron lung for three months and in and out of the hospital for three years.
 As a result of the polio, Heumann became a quadriplegic and used a wheelchair for mobility.
 She never wished that she did not have a disability (Being Heumann xi).